 Shea Butter Bath Bomb Instructions

 But first, color (if desired)!
 Divide the mixture depending on how many different colors you wish to make.
-Cover each bowl with plastic wrap while you work on a different bowl, since the moisture will be lost quickly if you don’t, and you may need to add more water.
-I divided my mixture into 3 and used 8 drops yellow, 5 drops green and 5 drops blue.
-They turned out to be nice pastel shades, which was my intention, but you could go brighter if you wish!
-I advise starting out with 3 drops of your desired color and add more as needed.
+Cover each bowl with plastic wrap while you work on a different bowl, since the moisture will be lost quickly if you don't, and you may need to add more water.
+I advise starting out with 3 drops of your desired color (if using food coloring) and add more as needed.

 You can use many household items for bath bomb molding.
-Some examples are plastic Easter eggs (perfect for an Easter DIY!), ice cube trays, silicone molds, clear plastic Christmas ornaments that split in two, etc. Of course, you can also purchase molds made specifically for bath bomb making, such as these.
-I used plastic Easter eggs for a fun Easter DIY!
+Some examples are plastic Easter eggs (perfect for an Easter DIY!), ice cube trays, silicone molds, clear plastic Christmas ornaments that split in two, etc. Of course, you can also purchase molds made specifically for bath bomb making.

 If you are using an ice cube tray or silicone mold, simply press the mixture very firmly into each cavity, then gently remove to see if the bath bomb holds together.

-Place bath bombs on a tray or cookie sheet covered with wax or parchment paper and let cure for 24-48 hours (I strongly recommend 48 hours, even though it takes patience!!).
+Place bath bombs on a tray or cookie sheet and let cure for 24-48 hours (I strongly recommend 48 hours, even though it takes patience!!).
 Bath bombs cure faster and better at a cool temperature, so find a cool, dry place for them to rest.

 There you have it!
-These make an awesome treat for yourself and great gifts for your friends and family.
+These make an awesome treat for yourself and a great gift for your friends and family.